The equilibrium measure for a nonlocal dislocation energy

-\begin{section}{Characterisation of the minimiser of $I$: The semi-circle law.} We start by characterising the minimiser of $I$ as the unique solution to the Euler-Lagrange equations of $I$.
-Then we will show that the semi-circle law is a solution to such equations.
+\begin{section}{Characterisation of the minimiser of $I$: The semi-circle law.} We start by characterising the minimiser of $I$ as the unique measure satisfying the Euler-Lagrange conditions for $I$.
+Then we will show that the semi-circle law satisfies such conditions.

-\begin{subsection}{Euler-Lagrange equations} We now derive the Euler-Lagrange equations for the functional $I$, and show that they characterise the minimiser.
+\begin{subsection}{Euler-Lagrange conditions} We now derive the Euler-Lagrange conditions for the functional $I$, and show that they characterise the minimiser.
 This procedure is the same as for the logarithmic potential (see, e.g., \cite[Theorem~1.3]{SaTo}; see also \cite{CCP, SST}).

 We first introduce the notion of capacity.
 For any compact set $K\subset \R^2$ we define the {\em capacity} of $K$ as

 where $\mathcal{P}(K)$ is the class of all probability measures with support in $K$.
 For any Borel set $B\subset \R^2$ the capacity of $B$ is defined as the supremum of the capacity of compact sets $K\subset B$.
 Finally, any set (not necessarily Borel) contained in a Borel set of zero capacity, is considered to have zero capacity.